jmallioras/proactive_3Dbeamforming/step1_dataset_generation/README.md

 # Generating DoA Trajectory Tracks
+*This repository accompanies the work presented in the paper:
+"A Novel Neural Network Approach to Proactive 3-D Beamforming" [IEEE Xplore](https://ieeexplore.ieee.org/document/10750053).*

 This guide explains how to generate Direction of Arrival (DoA) trajectory tracks using the provided MATLAB scripts.
 The process leverages a predefined track file created with the `gpsvisualizer.com` tool and an OpenStreetMap (OSM) file for geographic context and visualization.